magiclane/magiclane-maps-sdk-examples-for-android/RouteInstructions/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
 - Calculate the routes between 2 given landmarks.
-- Display a list with all route instructions, if exists.
+- Display a list with all route instructions for the first route, if it exists.

 ## Build instructions